davidje13/lean-qr/README.md

 # Lean QR

 Minimal library for generating QR Codes in the browser and server-side.
+Includes a convenience wrapper for React / Preact.

 Optimised for code size while maintaining decent performance and supporting all QR features.
 Less than 8kB uncompressed (less than 4kB compressed).